 Let’s go back to our golf example.
 Imagine you have a golf school here in Jacksonville.
 Your website brings people who want golf lessons to you.
 Chances are, people interested in golf lessons will also be interested in golf clubs, shoes, and other golf products.
 You add a golf gear affiliate marketing program to your website.
 You notice that your visitors are buying golf shoes through your links.
 So you add a page on your website that gives useful tips for choosing the right golf shoes.
 You link from this page to the golf shoes people can buy through the affiliate program.

-Your new page adds value for your regular visitors, it increases sales for your affiliate program, and it increases your visibility and authority in your field.
+Your new page adds value for your regular visitors, increases sales for your affiliate program, and increases your visibility and authority in your field.